 Whilst TOTS has only been in existence for a very short period of time, we like to think we and our amazing partners have achieved a fair bit.

-Here’s our Top 10:
+Here’s our Top 15:

-1. TOTS is now the world’s biggest literacy project and is already helping over 300 million children to learn to read!
+- Turn On The Subtitles is now the world’s biggest literacy project and is already helping over 300 million children to learn to read!
 It’s also the most cost effective literacy project ever.
 It has cost under a penny for every child we’ve helped.

-3. YouTube now has dedicated channels containing subtitled kids content.
+- YouTube now has dedicated channels containing subtitled kids content.
 Millions of children are now learning to read whilst watching Inspector Gadget and Peanuts through to Supa Strikas.
 Thanks so much to the wonderful guys at Moonbug, Wildbrain and YouTube here.
 You have moved mountains.

-6. We’re successfully spreading the word about the power of subtitles to improve literacy with extended features in the Guardian, Observer, Times, Forbes, TES, Daily Mail and over a dozen radio interviews and features.
+- We’re successfully spreading the word about the power of subtitles to improve literacy with extended features in the Guardian, Observer, Times, Forbes, TES, Daily Mail and over a dozen radio interviews and features.
 Thank you to all the journalists who have taken the time to really understand what we’re doing and why.

-7. We’ve now got the backing of the great and the good of the educational establishment from former Education Ministers and the ex-chair of OFSTED through to celebrities such as Stephen Fry and Cressida Cowell.
+- We have the backing of the great and the good of the educational establishment from former Education Ministers and the ex-chair of OFSTED through to celebrities such as Stephen Fry and Cressida Cowell.
 Thank you to the 40+ signatories of our open letter to broadcasters – we really, really appreciate it.
 Sorry for spamming your inboxes.

-9. We have assembled a stellar list of partner organisations and an eminent expert panel from around the world to help broadcasters and the media understand what actually works and why.
-There are so many thanks here, from the truly wonderful team at Annington who have been with us from the beginning, through to Jonathan Douglas and his team at the NLT and Steve Haines at NDCS – you guys all rock.
+- We have assembled a stellar list of partner organisations and an eminent expert panel from around the world to help broadcasters and the media understand what actually works and why.
+There are so many thanks here, from the truly wonderful team at Annington who have been with us from the beginning, through to Jonathan Douglas and his team at the NLT and Steve Haines – you guys all rock.
 Thank you!

-10. The UK Purpose Awards recently awarded us winner of their Collaboration – Best Advocacy Campaign with the National Literacy Trust.
+- The UK Purpose Awards awarded us winner of their Collaboration – Best Advocacy Campaign with the National Literacy Trust.
 Previously called the “Campaign for Good” Awards, the Awards recognise campaigns that use creative ideas successfully to further positive causes, and also acknowledge the organisations behind them.
 We are very proud to have won this!

 It’s been quite the journey.
 We have even bigger plans for the next phase of TOTS.
 Let’s have a positive impact on half a billion children shall we?